SerenityOS/serenity/Documentation/Browser/Patterns.md

 The `.cpp`, `.h`, and `.idl` files for a given interface should all be in the same directory, unless the implementation is hand-written when it cannot be generated from IDL.
 In those cases, no IDL file is present and code should be placed in `Bindings/`.

+## Testing

+Every feature or bug fix added to LibWeb should have a corresponding test in `Tests/LibWeb`.
+The test should be either a Text, Layout or Ref test depending on the feature.

+LibWeb tests can be run in one of two ways.
+The easiest is to use the `serenity.sh` script.
+The LibWeb tests are registered with CMake as a test in `Ladybird/CMakeLists.txt`.
+Using the builtin test filtering, you can run all tests with `Meta/serenity.sh test lagom` or run just the LibWeb tests with `Meta/serenity.sh test lagom LibWeb`.
+The second way is to invoke the headless browser test runner directly.
+See the invocation in `Ladybird/CMakeLists.txt` for the expected command line arguments.

+The script `add_libweb_test.py` can be used to create a new test file.
+It will create a new test file with the correct boilerplate code for a Text test.
+Future versions of the script will support Layout and Ref tests.

+### Text tests

+Text tests are intended to test Web APIs that don't have a visual representation.
+They are written in JavaScript and run in a headless browser.
+Each test has a test function in a script tag that exercises the API and prints expected results using the `println` function. `println` calls are accumulated into an output test file, which is then compared to the expected output file by the test runner.

+Text tests can be either sync or async.
+Async tests should use the `done` callback to signal completion.
+Async tests are not necessarily run in an async context, they simply require the test function to signal completion when it is done.
+If an async context is needed to test the API, the lambda passed to `test` can be async.